Sheep-y/Attack-Improvement-Mod/README.md

 > Set to "{0:0.0}%" to always show one decimal, or "{0:0.00}%" for two decimals.
 > When empty AND HitChanceStep is 0, will use "{0:0.#}%" to optionally show hit chance to one decimal point.
 >
-> Replace the old "ShowDecimalHitChance" setting in version 1.0.
+> Replace the old "ShowDecimalHitChance" setting in mod version 1.0.

 (Advanced) **Show Corrected Hit Chance**